shibanatifkhann/KPMG_Green_Raiders/README.md

 # Product - Usage

 1. Sign Up
+iGreenify mobile application makes use of Firebase as a backend for user authentication.
+After proceeding smoothly with the registration process, user is then directed to the main application screen.
 2. Sign In
+All registered information is stored in the Firebase database that communicates to the Flutter mobile application in real time.
+The authentication flow guarantees safe information storage, fast responses, and password recovery.
-3. Scan Barcode
+4. Scan Barcode
-4. Check Alternative Product List
+5. Check Alternative Product List

 ***
 # Data Development Process